-- 5. The fellows will demonstrate cultural sensitivity and the capacity to identify and address ethical issues pertinent to the evaluation and treatment of oncology patients - 6.
-The fellows will utilize knowledge of lifespan development and cultural diversity issues with patients, as appropriate. - 7.
-The fellow should communicate and collaborate effectively with other medical/treatment providers re: mutual patients. - 8.
-The fellow should demonstrate competency in communication and teaching skills with peers and patients.
+5. The fellows will demonstrate cultural sensitivity and the capacity to identify and address ethical issues pertinent to the evaluation and treatment of oncology patients

+6. The fellows will utilize knowledge of lifespan development and cultural diversity issues with patients, as appropriate.

+7. The fellow should communicate and collaborate effectively with other medical/treatment providers re: mutual patients.

+8. The fellow should demonstrate competency in communication and teaching skills with peers and patients.

-- 1. Responsibility: The fellow should display organization, efficiency, and conscientiousness as demonstrated by fellow's ability to carry out required tasks in a timely manner, follow through on tasks, and keep professional commitments. - 2.
-Comportment: The fellow should display professionally appropriate demeanor and decorum as demonstrated by fellow's emotional maturity, flexibility, positive attitude, and personal presentation (including attire) in the workplace. - 3.
-Responsiveness to Supervisor Feedback: The fellow should have the ability to function effectively under supervision, including fellow's openness to criticism, level of defensiveness, willingness to improve or change targeted behaviors, and knowledge of when to seek help balanced with appropriate levels of autonomy. - 4.
-Ethics: The fellow's professional behavior should be in accordance with APA ethical principles, state regulations and other codes of professional conduct as demonstrated by fellow's level of personal integrity and ability to recognize and raise ethical issues, as appropriate. - 5.
-Timeliness: The fellow should complete required number of new and established patient cases per day on rotation days. - 6.
-The fellow should complete documentation for all clinical encounters within required timeframe. - 7.
-Fellows will attend regular supervision.
+1. Responsibility: The fellow should display organization, efficiency, and conscientiousness as demonstrated by fellow's ability to conduct required tasks in a timely manner, follow through on tasks, and keep professional commitments.

+2. Comportment: The fellow should display professionally appropriate demeanor and decorum as demonstrated by fellow's emotional maturity, flexibility, positive attitude, and personal presentation (including attire) in the workplace.

+3. Responsiveness to Supervisor Feedback: The fellow should have the ability to function effectively under supervision, including fellow's openness to criticism, level of defensiveness, willingness to improve or change targeted behaviors, and knowledge of when to seek help balanced with appropriate levels of autonomy.

+4. Ethics: The fellow's professional behavior should be in accordance with APA ethical principles, state regulations and other codes of professional conduct as demonstrated by fellow's level of personal integrity and ability to recognize and raise ethical issues, as appropriate.

+5. Timeliness: The fellow should complete required number of new and established patient cases per day on rotation days.

+6. The fellow should complete documentation for all clinical encounters within required timeframe.

-- 1. Fellows will demonstrate knowledge of other disciplines and how to navigate between different providers - a.
-Fellows will shadow an oncologist for at least one-half day during rotation - b.
-Fellows will shadow another discipline such as surgeon, genetic counselor, social worker, etc. for at least one-half day during rotation - 2.
-The fellow should communicate and collaborate effectively with other medical/treatment providers re: mutual patients. - 3.
-Fellows work when necessary to facilitate patient wellness in other areas of their health including: - a. demonstrate knowledge of how to obtain transportation, social work consults, etc. - b. demonstrate knowledge of how to appropriately consult - c. work to improve care overall at CCF and are actively involved in providing feedback to the CCF system when applicable
+1. Fellows will demonstrate knowledge of other disciplines and how to navigate between different providers a.
+Fellows will shadow an oncologist for at least one-half day during rotation b.
+Fellows will shadow another discipline such as surgeon, genetic counselor, social worker, etc. for at least one-half day during rotation a. demonstrate knowledge of how to obtain transportation, social work consults, etc.